-5. Lead nurturing
+2. Lead nurturing

 If you want your qualified leads to end up with making a sale, you need to nurture them based on their journey.
 Apparently, nurtured leads make 47% larger purchases than those who buy immediately.

-- Giving personalized recommendations
+- Giving personalized product recommendations

-- Suggesting combo offers
+- Suggesting the best combo offers

-- Offer discount coupons to improve sales conversions
+- Offer discount coupons to improve sales

-6. Appointment booking
+3. Appointment booking

-Main features of appointment bot comprise of:
+The key features of an appointment bot are:

-- Allow visitors to self schedule
+- It allows visitors to self schedule

 - Inform the account executives about new meeting requests

-7. Online orders
+4. Online orders